zerodogg/rotcelloc/README.md

 ##### Collection options

 The name of a collection is its key.
 Its value is another object/hash of key-value pairs.
-The following keys are premitted:
+The following keys are permitted:

 **"type"** (*required*) - this key which defines what kind of collection it is.
 These can be "movies", "series" or "games".
 This is needed because it tells rotcelloc how to